..

 The first step in using a pair of tweezers is removing the drain stopper if your drain has one.
 Some drains have easily removable stoppers, while others may require you to use a screwdriver to unscrew the drain stopper.
 No matter how your drain stopper was fixed, ensure that you clean out the hairs on it.
 After that, use a source of light for easier visibility into the drain.
 Once you have a clear view of the hairs, use the pair of tweezers to remove the accumulated hairs out of your drain.
 Finally, flush down sufficient hot water into the drain to rinse away any remaining hair clogs.

-Use a Hair Snake
+Use a hair snake

 This is another good tool that you could use in removing hair from your drain.
 Even though a hair snake may not remove all the hair, it can effectively remove accumulated hair.
 To do this, insert the hair snake down into your drain while you keep twisting it gently.
 Then, pull it back out.
 It is best to flush hot water down into your drain after removing the hair snake.
 This would help to rinse off any hair remaining in the drain.

-Use a Vacuum
+Use a vacuum

 This approach is most effective when the grease or soap build-up is still young and the hair accumulation is not too deep into the drain.
 However, it is best to ensure that your drain is dry and uncovered when vacuuming.
 In this approach, plug the top of the drain using a nozzle attachment and have your vacuum at the highest level for better results.